rufuspollock/ea-ecosystem/README.md

-# My Digital Garden

-Welcome to my Digital Garden.
-See what's available in the file listing in the sidebar.
+# EA Ecosystem Mapping

+Welcome to this exploration of the EA Ecosystem.
+Who's involved.
+Who funds it.

+This is done in the spirit of sociological inquiry into a fascinating, emergent and influential subculture.